Welcome to Yokefellow Prison Ministry of N.C., Inc. We are glad you stopped by!

 “Take may yoke upon you, and learn from me;

 for I am gentle and lowly of heart,

 and you will find rest for your souls.

 For my yoke is easy and my burden is light.”

 Yokefellows (both “inside” and “outside”) accept and live by the Yokefellow Disciplines of Prayer, Scripture Reading, Worship, Money, Service, Witness and Study, as well as a commitment to the weekly Yokefellow meeting.

 - To provide an open and inviting setting for residents of our correctional institutions to examine their lives, talk about their faith and search for direction and purpose with others who are committed to do the same.

-- To offer opportunities for residents to build relationships with Yokefellow volunteers in the weekly group meetings, thereby lessening their separation from the “outside world” and helping them prepare for a transition back into productive contribution in society.
+- To offer opportunities for inmates to build relationships with Yokefellow volunteers in the weekly group meetings, thereby lessening their separation from the “outside world” and helping them prepare for a transition back into productive contribution in society.

 Learn more about our ministry:

 Interested in volunteering?
 Visit the How to Volunteer page.